 In 1988, at Ramstein Air Base in West Germany, three jets performing in an air show collided in midair.
 One crashed into the audience, killing 70 people and injuring hundreds more.

 Hey, they shot it out of the Eiffel Tower.

 The Eiffel Tower is a Paris landmark, designed and erected by Gustave Eiffel in 1889 for the Paris World’s Fair.
 It stands 81 stories tall and was the world’s tallest structure until the Chrysler Building was completed in New York City in 1930.
 No rockets have ever been launched from the Eiffel Tower, but people have bungee jumped from it, flown planes under it (1926, unsuccessfully; 1984, successfully), and parachuted from it.
 (Bad idea.)

 A reference to the numbered joke scene in Show 202, Sidehackers.

 Hi, my name is Benjy and I’m a pan-dimensional being.

 In Douglas Adams’ Hitchhiker’s Guide to the Galaxy series, two hyper-intelligent pan-dimensional beings disguised as white lab mice attempt to capture protagonist Arthur Dent’s brain so they can find the ultimate question that yielded the famous answer “42.”
 They were named Frankie and Benjy.

 What are you?
 Man or mouse? –Put some cheese down there and find out.

-In the 1937 Marx Brothers movie A Day at the Races, a man asks Groucho, “Are you a man or a mouse?” and Groucho responds, “Put a piece of cheese down there and you’ll find out.”
+In the 1937 Marx Brothers movie A Day at the Races, Gil (played by Allan Jones) asks Groucho, “Are you a man or a mouse?” and Groucho responds, “Put a piece of cheese down there and you’ll find out.”